abhishek-kumar-code/Redfish_Public/Specification.md

 Actions are represented by a property nested under "Actions" whose name is the unique URI that identifies the action.
 This URI shall be of the form:

-  **#*NamespaceAlias*.*ActionName*
+  **#*Namespace*.*ActionName*

 Where:
-* *NamespaceAlias* = The namespace alias used in the reference to the Redfish Schema in which the action is defined.
-For Redfish resources this shall be the version-independent namespace alias.
+* *Namespace* = The namespace used in the reference to the Redfish Schema in which the action is defined.
+For Redfish resources this shall be the version-independent namespace.
 * *ActionName* = The name of the action

 The client may issue a GET request to this URL using a content type of `application/xml` in order to retrieve the Redfish Schema document containing the [definition of the action](#resource-actions).